 Salovey and Mayer (1990) first introduced the concept of EI as a type of social intelligence, separable from general intelligence.
-According to them, EI is the ability to monitor one's own and others' emotions, to discriminate among them, and use the information to guide one's thinking and actions.
-In a later attempt, they (Salovey & Mayer, 1997) expanded their model and defined EI as the ability of an individual to perceive accurately, appraise, and express emotion; the ability to access and generate feelings when they facilitate thought; the ability to understand emotion and emotional knowledge; and the ability to regulate emotions to promote emotional and intellectual growth.
+According to them, EI is the ability to monitor one's own and others' emotions, to discriminate among them and use the information to guide ones' thinking and actions.
+In a later attempt, they expanded their model and defined EI as the ability of an individual to perceive accurately, appraise, and express emotion; the ability to access and generate feelings when they facilitate thought; the ability to understand emotion and emotional knowledge; and the ability to regulate emotions to promote emotional and intellectual growth.

-Research has shown that EI is the common element that influences the different ways in which people develop in their lives, jobs, and social skills; handle frustration; control their emotions; and get along with other people.
-It has been found that the difference between a simply brilliant person and a brilliant manager is due to a person's EI.
-Ultimately, it is EI that dictates the way people deal with one another and understand emotions.
-Hence, EI is considered important for business leaders because if they are insensitive to the mood of their staff or team, it can create frustration and, therefore, not get the best out of people (Anonymous, 2004).
+Research shows that EI is the common element that influences the different ways in which people develop in their lives, jobs, social skills; the way they handle frustration, control their emotions and get along with other people.
+It is found that the difference between a simply brilliant person and a brilliant manager is due to a person's El.
+Ultimately, it is El that dictates the way people deal with one another and understand emotions.
+Hence, El is considered important for business leaders because if they are insensitive to the mood of their staff or team, it can create frustration and therefore not get the best out of people (Anonymous, 2004).

-Turner (2004) stated that EI is the softer component of total intelligence and that it contributes to both professional and personal lives.
+Turner (2004), states that EI is the softer component of total intelligence, and that it contributes to both professional and personal lives.
 Traditional IQ is the ability to learn, understand, and reason.
 It is now thought to contribute only 20% to one's success, whereas emotional quotient (EQ), which is the ability to understand oneself and interact with people, contributes 80%.
 EQ is critical to effective leadership.
 IQ has been linked to job performance and is a key element in recruitment.
-However, EQ is evident in the leaders'/managers' ability to retain their positions and be successful in their roles.
+However, EQ is evident in the leaders/managers ability to retain their positions and be successful in their roles.
 The fact is that most firms hire for intelligence (IQ) and sack because of attitude (EQ).